Harsh-Porwal424/workindiaExam/README.md

 # Car Rental Backend API

-This is a backend API for a car rental system built with Node.js, Express, and MySQL.
-It provides endpoints for user authentication, registration, and car management.
+This is a backend API for a car rental system.
+It provides endpoints for user authentication, registration.

 ## Features